Chevron Corporation Shareholder Proposal

-The U.S. Holocaust Memorial Museum stated that the Rohingya are “at grave risk of additional mass atrocities and even genocide,” reporting that “outbreaks of violence have cemented a system of apartheid in Rakhine State.”
+A 2015 report by the U.S. Holocaust Memorial Museum warned that the Rohingya are “at grave risk of additional mass atrocities and even genocide,” reporting that “outbreaks of violence have cemented a system of apartheid in Rakhine State.”

-As shareholders of Chevron stock, we are concerned by the reputational risk posed by Chevron’s partnership with an agency of a government believed to be currently engaged in grave human rights abuses.
-Global concern about the violent actions of the Burmese military is growing as new atrocities come to light or are committed.
+As shareholders of Chevron stock, we are concerned by the reputational risk posed by Chevron’s business relationship with a government widely believed to be currently engaged in crimes against humanity.
+Global attention to the crimes of the Burmese military is growing as new atrocities come to light or are committed.
 The reputational risk of doing business with such a government grows proportionally.

 Chevron has emphasized that its on-the-ground presence in Myanmar is minimal, with drilling not currently in progress.
-We maintain that the mere fact of having an active production sharing contract with such a government agency serves as a tacit endorsement of the actions of that government.
-If its business in Myanmar is so minimal, why not consider ending it entirely, thereby ending the reputational risks?
+We maintain that the mere fact of having an active production sharing contract with such a government agency serves as tacit acceptance of the actions of that government.

-As shareholders, this human rights issue concerns us deeply.
-We believe that doing business with Burma is ultimately a risk to Chevron and its shareholders.
+We believe that doing business with Burma is a human rights issue that ultimately poses a risk to Chevron and its shareholders.

 Response to management arguments against the proposal

-In a telephone conference and in its formal response to the proposal, Chevron drew attention to its human rights policy.
+We appreciate the extensive measures Chevron outlines in its human rights policy.
 Like many companies, Chevron defers to local governments to uphold human rights.
-However, the situation of the Rohingya in Burma is one in which the local government is not just not upholding human rights, but is complicit in grave and systemic human rights abuses.
+However, the situation of the Rohingya in Burma is one in which the local government is not just neglecting to uphold human rights; it is complicit in grave and systemic human rights abuses.